Prototype-X/Zabbix-Template-Juniper-MX-BGP4-ipv4-ipv6/README.md

   * Ping check
   * Uptime

-### Template have many triggers for BGP, interfaces, RE
+### Template have many triggers for BGP, interfaces, RE.

 ### Template have many graphs for:
  * BGP prefixes advertise/recieve